An interactive app to teach children about stranger danger and the process of sexual abuse - to learn how to say no and ask for help.

 The app tells the story of a gender-neutral insect, Meeka, whose wings are considered its private parts that should not be touched by others.
 When an adult insect touches Meeka’s wings, the little one becomes confused about how to respond and react.
 Through stunning digital artistry and powerful storytelling, viewers are taught how to speak up, self-advocate and heal.

-For the complete app description, go to Google Play, iTunes, app website or for a detailed review, see Reviews.
+For the complete app description, go to iTunes or for a detailed review, see Reviews.

 ✔ Input from several psychologists.